 This page contains links to free math worksheets for Number Patterns problems.
-Click one of the buttons below to view a worksheet and its answer key.
+Click one of the buttons below to see all of the worksheets in each set.
 You can also use the 'Worksheets' menu on the side of this page to find worksheets on other math topics.

 Subtraction Patterns At Beginning/End

 28 Number Patterns Worksheets 488

 Number pattern problems using only subtraction operations, but with gaps at beginning or middle of the series.Subtraction Patterns At Beginning/End